ayats37/PIPEX_1337/README.md

 - **`execve()`**: Executes commands in the child processes.
 - **`waitpid()`**: Waits for child processes to finish execution.

-# Pipex Hard Test Suite
+# Pipex Test Suite

+This repository provides a set of tests for the `pipex` project to ensure its functionality under various conditions.

+## **Easy Tests**

-These tests aim to challenge the `pipex` project with more complex scenarios, edge cases, and error handling.
+These tests cover the basic functionality of piping between two commands, simple redirections, and error handling.

-## Tests

-### **Advanced Tests**

-1. **Test 1: Multiple commands with pipes and redirections (complex chain)**
+### 1. **Test 1: Basic Pipe Between Two Commands**
    - Command:
      ```bash
-     ./pipex input.txt "cat" "grep 'hello world'" "sort" "uniq" output.txt
+     ./pipex input.txt "cat" "grep hello" output.txt
      ```
+   - Expected Output:
-   - Expected output: The content of `input.txt` should be processed through the following steps:
+     The contents of `input.txt` should be piped through `cat` and then filtered by `grep hello`, writing the result to `output.txt`.
-     1. `cat`: Output the content of `input.txt`.
-     2. `grep 'hello world'`: Filter lines containing "hello world".
-     3. `sort`: Sort the filtered lines.
-     4. `uniq`: Remove duplicate lines.
-   - Result: The unique sorted lines containing "hello world" should be written to `output.txt`.

-2. **Test 2: Non-existent command in the middle of a pipe chain**
+### 2. **Test 2: Pipe with Input and Output Redirection**
    - Command:
      ```bash
-     ./pipex input.txt "cat" "nonexistentcommand" "grep hello" output.txt
+     ./pipex input.txt "cat" "sort" output.txt
      ```
-   - Expected output: The command should fail after `nonexistentcommand` is reached, displaying an error message like `command not found`. `output.txt` should not be created.
+   - Expected Output:
+     The content of `input.txt` should be sorted and written to `output.txt`.

-3. **Test 3: Edge case with an empty input file**
+### 3. **Test 3: Pipe With Redirection of Error Output**
    - Command:
      ```bash
-     ./pipex empty.txt "cat" "grep hello" output.txt
+     ./pipex input.txt "cat" "grep nonexistent" output.txt 2> error.txt
      ```
-   - Expected output: Since `empty.txt` is empty, no output should be written to `output.txt`, and the program should handle this gracefully without errors.
+   - Expected Output:
+     The program should handle the error gracefully, writing error messages to `error.txt`.

-4. **Test 4: Input file with special characters (escaping)**
+### 4. **Test 4: Pipe Between Two Commands with No Input File**
    - Command:
      ```bash
-     ./pipex special_chars.txt "cat" "grep 'hello $world'" output.txt
+     ./pipex nonexistent_input.txt "cat" "sort" output.txt
      ```
-   - Expected output: The program should correctly interpret `$world` as part of the string, and not expand it.
-The program should output lines containing "hello $world" to `output.txt`.
+   - Expected Output:
+     The program should handle the missing input file and print an appropriate error message without crashing.

-5. **Test 5: Pipe with both input and output redirection to non-existent files**
+### 5. **Test 5: Pipe With Empty Input File**
    - Command:
      ```bash
-     ./pipex non_existent_file "cat" "grep hello" > "non_existent_output_file"
+     ./pipex empty.txt "cat" "grep hello" output.txt
      ```
-   - Expected output: It should fail with an error like `No such file or directory` for the input file. `non_existent_output_file` should not be created.
+   - Expected Output:
+     No output should be written to `output.txt` since `empty.txt` is empty.

+---

+## **Hard Tests**

+These tests aim to challenge the program with more complex scenarios, edge cases, and error handling.

-6. **Test 6: Multiple pipes with incorrect file permissions**
+### 1. **Test 1: Multiple Commands with Pipes**
    - Command:
      ```bash
-     ./pipex input.txt "cat" "grep hello" "sort" "uniq" > /root/output.txt
+     ./pipex input.txt "cat" "grep hello" "sort" "uniq" output.txt
      ```
-   - Expected output: It should return a permission error for writing to `/root/output.txt`, since the user likely does not have permission to write to that directory.

-7. **Test 7: Handling invalid argument types for commands**
+   - Expected Output:
+     The program should pipe the contents of `input.txt` through `cat`, filter lines with "hello", sort the lines, and remove duplicates.
+The final result should be written to `output.txt`.

+### 2. **Test 2: Non-Existent Command in the Middle of a Pipe Chain**
    - Command:
      ```bash
-     ./pipex input.txt "cat" "grep" 123 "wc -l" output.txt
+     ./pipex input.txt "cat" "nonexistentcommand" "grep hello" output.txt
      ```
-   - Expected output: It should return an error indicating that the argument `123` is invalid for `grep`.
+   - Expected Output:
+     The program should stop and display an error when encountering the `nonexistentcommand` and not proceed further in the pipe chain.

-8. **Test 8: Pipe with very large files**
+### 3. **Test 3: Pipe with Special Characters in Input**
    - Command:
      ```bash
-     ./pipex large_input.txt "cat" "grep hello" "sort" "uniq" output.txt
+     ./pipex special_chars.txt "cat" "grep 'hello $world'" output.txt
      ```
+   - Expected Output:
-   - Expected output: The program should handle large files (e.g., multiple gigabytes) without crashing.
-It should sort and output the unique lines containing "hello" to `output.txt`.
+     The program should correctly interpret `$world` as part of the string and not expand it as a variable.
+It should match and output lines containing "hello $world".

-9. **Test 9: Command that generates large output (buffering test)**
+### 4. **Test 4: Handling Multiple Redirections Simultaneously**
    - Command:
      ```bash
-     ./pipex large_input.txt "yes hello" "head -n 100000" output.txt
+     ./pipex input.txt "cat" "grep hello" "sort" > output.txt 2> error.txt
      ```
-   - Expected output: The program should process the `yes` command to generate a large number of "hello" strings, pipe the output to `head -n 100000`, and write the first 100,000 "hello" lines to `output.txt`.
-Ensure no excessive memory usage or crashes.

-10. **Test 10: Pipe and file redirection with special characters in filenames**
+   - Expected Output:
+     The program should correctly handle both the standard output and standard error redirections, placing the output into `output.txt` and errors into `error.txt`.

+### 5. **Test 5: Missing Input File (Error Handling)**
    - Command:
      ```bash
-      ./pipex "input with spaces.txt" "grep hello" "wc -l" "output with spaces.txt"
+     ./pipex nonexistent_file.txt "cat" "grep hello" output.txt
      ```
-    - Expected output: The program should correctly handle files with spaces in their names, properly redirect input and output, and count the lines with "hello" in `input with spaces.txt`, writing the result to `output with spaces.txt`.

-11. **Test 11: Pipe with environment variables**
+   - Expected Output:
+     The program should print an error message, indicating the missing input file and not attempt to create or write to `output.txt`.

+### 6. **Test 6: Input File with Large Data (Performance)**
    - Command:
      ```bash
-      export GREETING="hello"
-      ./pipex input.txt "cat" "grep $GREETING" output.txt
+     ./pipex large_input.txt "cat" "grep hello" "sort" "uniq" output.txt
      ```
-   - Expected output: The `grep` command should match lines containing the value of the environment variable `GREETING`, which is "hello".
-It should write matching lines to `output.txt`.

-12. **Test 12: Command chain with a mix of background and foreground processes**
+   - Expected Output:
+     The program should successfully handle large input files, process them through the pipes, and output the result to `output.txt`.

+### 7. **Test 7: Multiple Pipes with Background Processes**
    - Command:
      ```bash
-      ./pipex input.txt "cat &" "grep hello" "wc -l" output.txt
+     ./pipex input.txt "cat &" "grep hello" "sort" output.txt
      ```
+   - Expected Output:
-   - Expected output: The `cat` command runs in the background while the rest of the pipe chain executes normally, counting the number of lines containing "hello" and writing the result to `output.txt`.
+     The `cat` command should run in the background, and the rest of the chain should execute normally, producing the expected result in `output.txt`.

-13. **Test 13: Pipe with command failures during multiple redirects**
+### 8. **Test 8: Invalid Command Argument**
    - Command:
      ```bash
-      ./pipex input.txt "cat" "grep hello" "nonexistentcommand" output.txt
+     ./pipex input.txt "cat" "grep" "123" "wc -l" output.txt
      ```
-   - Expected output: The program should display an error due to the failure of the `nonexistentcommand` and should not create `output.txt`.

-14. **Test 14: Large number of pipes**
+   - Expected Output:
+     The program should detect the invalid argument `"123"` and return an appropriate error message.

+### 9. **Test 9: Handling File Permissions Issues**
    - Command:
      ```bash
-      ./pipex input.txt $(for i in {1..1000}; do echo "cat"; done) output.txt
+     ./pipex input.txt "cat" "grep hello" > /root/output.txt
      ```
+   - Expected Output:
+     The program should fail due to a lack of permission to write to `/root/output.txt`, displaying an error message.

+### 10. **Test 10: Pipe with Environment Variables**
+   - Command:
+     ```bash
+     export GREETING="hello"
+     ./pipex input.txt "cat" "grep $GREETING" output.txt
+     ```
+   - Expected Output:
-    - Expected output: The program should be able to handle a large number of pipes, properly redirecting each command and writing the output to `output.txt`.
+     The program should correctly handle environment variables and filter lines containing the value of `$GREETING`, which is "hello", writing the results to `output.txt`.

+---

-### Conclusion
+## Conclusion

-These advanced tests are designed to push the boundaries of the `pipex` implementation, checking for robust error handling, large file handling, correct processing of special characters, and more complex scenarios like handling environment variables and background processes.
-Ensure your code can handle these situations gracefully.
+These tests cover both simple cases for basic functionality and more complex scenarios that challenge error handling, edge cases, performance, and environment variable handling.
+Make sure your implementation can handle all these tests without issues.